-This objective will explore how Cybercrime-as-a-Service (CaaS) takes online cybercrime to a new level and allows even those who lack the necessary technical skills to commit acts of cybercrime
+This objective will explore how Cybercrime-as-a-Service (CaaS) takes online terrorist criminality to a new level and allows even those who lack the necessary technical skills to commit acts of

 Exploring whether there are justifications or differences between the behavioural approaches in attempting to legitimise CaaS, either as a legal, or, ought to be

 legal service (Conducted through living labs for assessing CaaS).